pepstock-org/Charba-Wiki/docs/Overview.md

  * open source license not completely clear, sometimes with some obligations like to add specific labels
  * old packages not longer maintained

 [Google Charts](https://developers.google.com/chart/interactive/docs/reference) tools are powerful, simple to use, and free.
-Unfortunately if you see the terms of service into [support](https://developers.google.com/chart/interactive/faq) section, you can read that you can NOT use it in offline mode.
+Unfortunately if you see the terms of service in the [support](https://developers.google.com/chart/interactive/faq) section, you can read that you can NOT use it in offline mode.

 ```
 Can I use charts offline?